 How to Repair a Shower Diverter

-- Troubleshoot the diverter: Your shower diverter may not need much to be restored.
-In some cases, you can fix a broken shower diverter by tightening the screws behind the faceplate of the diverter valve.
+- Tighten the screws behind the faceplate of the diverter valve.
 If you attempt this fix but the water continues to pour or leak slowly from the bathtub spout after the shower diverter has been engaged, move on to the next step.

-- Remove the old shower diverter: Next, disassemble the shower diverter.
+- Disassemble the shower diverter.
 If your diverter has a rotating valve, unscrew the nut at the stem of the diverter and remove the entire valve.
-If it has a gate-type valve, you will have to unscrew the threaded tub spout.
+If it has a gate-type valve, unscrew the threaded tub spout.

-- Select a new shower diverter: To ensure you can find the correct replacement, bring your old diverter system with you to the store.
+- Replace the diverter.
+To be sure you purchase the correct replacement, bring your old diverter with you to the store.

-- Install the new unit: Install the new diverter/valve, making sure that the parts do not cross-thread each other.
-Use a wrench to tighten the diverter valve, being cautious not to overtighten it.
-Twist the gate or adjust the stopper to ensure that it is in the correct position, depending on whether or not it is engaged.
+- Install the new diverter, making sure that the parts do not cross-thread each other.
+Use a wrench to tighten the diverter, being cautious not to overtighten it.
+Twist the gate or adjust the stopper to ensure that it is in the correct position, depending on whether it is engaged.

-- Test the valve: Turn the water supply back on.
+- Turn the water supply back on.
 Engage the shower diverter, directing the water flow to the showerhead.
 If your shower flows well and no water leaks from the bathtub spout, then your shower diverter replacement was successful.

 Prevent Shower Diverter Wear and Tear